scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Fault isolation.* As the SCION routing process is divided in intra-ISD and inter-ISD, faults can have a more limited impact.
 On the other hand, a single faulty BGP speaker can adversely impact routing globally.
 TODO: I would be a bit more precise: what kind of fault would be contained?
 A path service going nuts or being compromised?
 And BGP is bad, but maybe we should mention that some of the issues (like hijacking) are mitigated by RPKI.

 - *Authenticated control messages.* BGP has no built-in security mechanisms and does not provide any tools for ASes to authenticate the information they receive through BGP update messages.
 This opens up a multitude of attack opportunities.
 SCION control messages, instead, are all authenticated.
 In addition, SCION comprises the SCION Control Message Protocol (SCMP), which  is analogous to the Internet Control Message Protocol (ICMP).
 It provides functionality for network diagnostics, such as ping and traceroute, and error messages that signal packet processing or network-layer problems.
 TODO: I'm not sure how much I want to go into SCMP here..
 Especially as SCMP packets are only authenticated if DRKey/SPAO are used

-The SCION control plane is dependent on the control-plane PKI {{#pki}} for authenticating control information.
+The SCION control plane is dependent on the control-plane PKI (#pki) for authenticating control information.
 TODO: Maybe we could go into more detail (i.e. verifying a path with CP certificates?)
 Maybe we can do this in the PKI section?